logi-dx/inject/README.md

 # Logi-DX Injection

-The purpose of this library is rather simplistic in the sense that it's designed to simply enable typescript applications to use soe degree of dependency injection through the use of a series of decorators.
+The purpose of this library is rather simplistic in the sense that it's designed to simply enable typescript applications to use some degree of dependency injection through the use of a series of decorators.

 ## Inject